Application of Sharia by country: Mauritius

 Muslim Personal Laws apply to Muslims.
 Polygamy is allowed but the government officially recognize monogamous marriage.

 Morocco

 In 1956, a Code of Personal Status (Mudawana) was issued, based on dominant Maliki school of Sharia jurisprudence.
 Regional Sharia courts also hear personal status cases on appeal.
 In matters of family law, a woman's testimony is worth only half of that of a man.
 With 2003 reforms of its criminal law, Article 222 of its new criminal code is derived from Sharia; Articles 220–221, 268–272 of its criminal law similarly codify those activities as crimes that are prohibited under Sharia.
-Morocco adopted a new constitution in 2011; Article 41 of this constitution granted sole power to the Superior Council of the Ulemas to guide its laws through Fatwas from principles, precepts and designs of Islam.
+Morocco adopted a new constitution in 2011; Article 41 of this constitution granted sole power to the Superior Council of the Ulemas to guide its laws through fatwas.

 Mozambique

 Paula Rainha states that, "Mozambique’s legal system can be considered civil law based (at least the formal legal system) and legislation is the primary source of law."